-Visual phone is a great energizer to get everyone engaged while fostering a conversation about communication and interpretations.
+Visual Phone is a great energizer to get everyone engaged while fostering a conversation about communication and its interpretations.

-- Break the large group into groups of three people (one or two groups can have four people)
+- Break the large group into sets of three people (one or two groups can have four people).

-- Place three post it and a pen in front of each person
+- Place three sticky notes and a pen in front of each person.

-- Ask everyone to write a sentence (on a post it), then place a blank post it on top of it (for now only the sentence author knows it)
+- Ask everyone to write a sentence (on the sticky note), then place a blank sticky note on top of it (at this time, only the author of the sentence knows it).

-- Each person read the sentence from the post it in front of them, and then create a representative drawing for the sentence (on the blanket post it)
+- Each person reads the sentence from the sticky note in front of them, and then creates a representative drawing for the sentence (on the blank sticky note).

-- On a new post it, each person write a sentence for the drawing in front of them, and place it on top of the post it set (now the set has 3 post its; the original sentence, the drawing, and the new sentence)
+- On a new sticky note, each person writes a sentence for the drawing in front of them, and places it on top of the sticky note set (now the set has three sticky notes: the original sentence, the drawing, and the new sentence).

-- Everyone pass the post it set clockwise (for the groups of three people, the set should end in front of the original sentence writer)
+- Everyone passes the sticky note set clockwise (for the groups of three people, the set should end up in front of the original sentence writer).

-- Open the post it set so everyone can see the sentences and respective drawings.
+- Open the sticky note set so everyone can see the sentences and their respective drawings.

-Typically the participants will laugh and have a great time comparing drawings and the sentences.
+Typically, participants will laugh and have a great time comparing drawings and sentences.

-This is a great energizer with a sublime massage about communication (visual and written), context and interpretations.
+This is a great energizer with a sublime message about communication (visual and written), context, and interpretations.